Sport and Exercise Psychology BSc (Hons)

 How you'll study

-The majority this degree will be spent in the Department of Psychology, with the remainder being spent in the Department of Sport and Physical Activity.
+This degree is housed in the Department of Psychology.
 Teaching methods include lectures, tutorials, seminars and workshops.
-Our dedicated sport and exercise science laboratories allow hands-on exploration of human movement and performance in sport and exercise through class activities and student-directed research projects.
+Our dedicated laboratories allow hands-on exploration of how we can use different measurements to understand issues related to sport and exercise psychology.
 There is a wide range of IT facilities, including experiment generation and statistical packages.

 Typical time commitment for scheduled sessions is approximately 2.5 days per week, with the remainder of the time dedicated for self-directed study.